josephchr1stian/poetsBeLike/README.md

 ## Bugs and issues

 Sometimes you have to click on the search button more than once.
+Usually it just takes a second.

 Some poems are much longer than others, leading to some nasty styling issues.